Party switch gives GOP veto-proof control in North Carolina

 Democratic activists said Cotham still owes it to the public to speak out clearly on critical issues.

-Cooper’s office didn’t provide a statement Wednesday, referring instead to one released Tuesday that expressed hope in Cotham’s future voting.
+Cooper’s office didn’t provide a statement Wednesday, referring instead to one released Tuesday.
+While it quoted the governor as saying her decision was “disappointing,” he expressed hope in Cotham’s future voting.

 “She should still vote the way she has always said she would vote when these issues arise, regardless of party affiliation,” Cooper said.